Evening Drug & Alcohol Rehab Intensive Outpatient Program (IOP)

 Schedule for IOP evening 3-hour sessions:

-Attending the evening program allows people the time to focus and improve work performance.
-It also provides them with the tools to heal and enhance their relationships with close friends and family members.
+Attending the evening program will allow you the time to focus and improve work performance.
+It also provides you with the tools to heal and enhance your relationships with close friends and family members.
 Benefits of the IOP program include:

 - Evidence-based education on drug & alcohol dependence